 Themes are located in the following folder:

 Each theme has its own subfolder here.
-To install a new theme, just drop its files into the Themes folder—you may need to confirm the file paste with administrator privileges.
+To install a new theme, just drop its files into the Themes folder and agree to the UAC prompt.
 The .theme files should be in the root of the folder.

-If you do need to install fonts, just drop the included font files—in .ttf format—into the following folder:
+If you do need to install fonts, just drop the included .ttf font files into the following folder:

-Because Microsoft doesn’t officially support third-party themes, you’ll likely run into the occasional graphical glitch or rough edges when using custom visual styles with third-party applications.
-Not much can be done about this—developers generally don’t take unofficial Windows themes into account when designing their applications.
+Because Microsoft doesn’t officially support third-party themes, you’ll likely run into the occasional graphical glitch or rough edge when using custom visual styles with third-party applications.
+You can’t do much about this.
+Developers generally don’t take unofficial Windows themes into account when designing their applications.